pestphp/docs/filtering-tests.md

 <a name="bail"></a>
 ### `--bail`

-The `--bail` option instructs Pest to stop executing your test suite upon encountering the first failure.
+The `--bail` option instructs Pest to stop executing your test suite upon encountering the first failure or error.

 ```bash
 /vendor/bin/pest --bail